vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 Removing network nebula-docker-compose_nebula-net
 ```

-!!!
-Note

-    If you are using a developing or nightly version for testing and having compatibility issues, try to run `docker-compose down-v` to **DELETE** all data stored in Nebula Graph and import data again.
+If you are using a development or nightly version for testing and have compatibility issues, try to run 'docker-compose down-v' to **DELETE** all data stored in Nebula Graph and import data again.

 ## Check the service status